nickassafkirk/hygge_houseplants/README.md

 1. You can now create a superuser for your Postgres DB by using the command ```python3 manage.py create superuser``` in the terminal and following the prompts to add a username, email and password.
 Once this is created and your app is deployed this will enable you to sign into the /admin panel for your deployed project.

+1. Alternatively you can run these commands directly in the inbuilt console in heroku.

 1. You can then uncomment the code above and delete the 'DATABASE_URL' variable from the env.py file which will ensure that the postgress DB is used on the deployed herokuapp and the default SQLlite DB is used during development.

+1. Ensure the Procfile is present in your workspace, this will tell heroku what type of application to expect.

 1. Next we need to Configure AWS S3: first go to [Amazon AWS](https://aws.amazon.com/) and sign in or sign up by following the prompts.
 You will need to provide credit card details to successfully create an account but it is unlikely that you will incur any charges.
 You can read Amazon's terms and conditions for further information on Billing, Privacy and more.